Page 7 - Dog

 What is osteoarthritis?

 Canine Osteoarthritis refers to the medical condition when your pet has progressively worsening inflammation of a joint.
-In a healthy joint, which moves smoothly and painlessly, cartilage acts as a cushion - when the cartilage in the joint starts deteriorating, or breaking - September 16, 2022
+In a healthy joint, which moves smoothly and painlessly, cartilage acts as a cushion - when the cartilage in the joint starts deteriorating, or breaking down, it is called osteoarthritis.
+This can happen due to “wear & tear” or due to disease, age, injury, repetitive stress, or obesity.You may have seen your dog show pain, or a decreased range

 My dog has Heart Failure- Caring for your dog with Heart Disease